Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Another view of the same building and its neighbors.
 For a photo of the building in the 1950s, when it was a public-works office, see

 On an intermediate street, the Japanese built a school.
 Here's the entrance, with the school behind.
 The building is used today as the Kolonia town hall.

 The gate seems very formal for a school.

 The school-turned-town hall.

-The Japanese tolerated not only Catholic churches on the island but Protestant ones, including this one, which replaced a destroyed church and which was built in the early 1930s by the Nanyo Dendo Dan, or South Seas Mission.
-Protestant missionaries had arrived in the 1840s, well before the Catholic mission.
+The Japanese tolerated not only Catholic churches but Protestant ones, including this one, which replaced a destroyed church and which was built in the early 1930s by the Nanyo Dendo Dan, or South Seas Mission.
+Protestant missionaries had arrived in the 1850s, well before the Catholic mission and of course well before Spanish rule.
 Today the island is split evenly between Protestants and Catholics, though other groups are present too, prominently including Mormons.